kmoreno7/p4_SharkTank/README.md

 Github pages [here](https://kmoreno7.github.io/p4_SharkTank/)

 ## What is the probability that you could strike a deal with a Shark?
-Our initial question was can you predict the probability of striking a deal with a shark based on certain criteria?
+Our initial question was: Can you predict the probability of striking a deal with a shark based on certain criteria?

 ## Technology & Methodology
 - Google Colab